Cycling in Halifax, Nova Scotia: Local street bikeways

 The region's first local street bikeway was constructed on Vernon and Seymour streets, connecting the Quinpool District to Dalhousie University, and linking planned segregated cycling facilities on Windsor Street and University Avenue.
-Various streetscape changes are being made, including the addition of traffic calming measures, curb extensions at intersections, and a bicycle lane at the Quinpool Road junction.
-New pedestrian/bicyclist-actuated traffic signals will be installed at the Vernon-Seymour-Coburg junction.
+Various streetscape changes were made, including the addition of traffic calming measures, curb extensions at intersections, and a bicycle lane at the Quinpool Road intersection.
+New pedestrian/bicyclist-actuated traffic signals were also installed at the Vernon-Seymour-Coburg intersection.
 The first phase of this bikeway opened in 2019.

 Multi-use pathways

 Multi-use pathways are routes shared by cyclists and pedestrians, separated from car traffic.

-Organisations
+Organisations and culture

-Halifax has several non-profit organisations which promote cycling in the city, including the Halifax Cycling Coalition, Bike Again (a DIY bike shop), and the Ecology Action Centre.
+Halifax has several non-profit organisations that promote cycling in the city, including the Halifax Cycling Coalition, Bike Again (a DIY bike shop), and the Ecology Action Centre.

+Critical Mass events have been held regularly for many years.
+One such ride, held to highlight the need for safety improvements after a cyclist was struck by a motorist and seriously injured on Purcells Cove Road, attracted several hundred cyclists in July 2022.
+Kidical Mass rides are also held regularly to promote safe and independent mobility for children.

+The city also has a "Bicycle Mayor", an unofficial advocate for cycling culture.
+The international bicycle mayor network is coordinated by BYCS, an Amsterdam-based social organisation.
+Halifax's first bicycle mayor, Jillian Banfield, served from 2019 to 2023.
+The incumbent bicycle mayor is Stephen MacKay, who took over the position in May 2023.